 This week marks National Inclusion Week created to “celebrate inclusion in all its forms”.
 And it’s a great idea to highlight the subject and to explore it on a national level.
 When I sat down to write this blog I wondered what the best way was to approach it.
-Then I realised that for us as a business, it’s about more than this week.
+Then I realised that for us as a tech pr agency, it’s about more than this week.
 Or the next.
 Inclusion must be ingrained in our culture.

 Let me explain.
 Like other organisations committed to diversity and inclusion, we have firm policies in place.
 Which is as it should be.
 For us, inclusion is about creating working environments that encourage, value and thrive on difference and where everyone’s contribution is encouraged and recognised.

 But practically speaking what does this actually mean?
 It can’t simply be a check box we have in the back of our mind; it must be inherent in the way we operate and conduct our digital pr services.

 That’s a bold statement to make.
 But if you consider that our corporate values include integrity and teamwork, and our behaviours include straightforward, committed and supportive, you’ll see that you can’t live and breathe those elements without inclusion.

 And that’s what the team here at Whiteoaks does.
 From our interactions with each other, clients and suppliers, to the way we deliver projects and approach new business.

 For me, inclusion is making sure everyone feels welcome, everyone feels like they contribute, everyone is part of the team.
 Whether that’s accommodating our working parents who fit their schedules around childcare, or supporting a college graduate who’s never worked in an office, or helping someone born outside the UK come to grips with our unique sense of dry humour.
 Importantly, it’s also about giving all our staff a voice and a forum to be heard, regardless of the role within our B2B PR business.